AdobeDocs/campaign-standard-learn.en/help/tutorial-push-notifications-android/send-push-notification.md

 * Provide a meaningful [!UICONTROL Message title] and [!UICONTROL Message body] and click **[!UICONTROL Create]**.
 * Click **[!UICONTROL Prepare]**.
 Once preparation, is complete click **[!UICONTROL Confirm]** to send the message.

-If everything goes well, you should see notification in your Android™ App running in the emulator
+If everything goes well, you should see notification in your Android&trade; App running in the emulator

 ## Additional resources